stpraha/604NetDiskSystem/README.md

 2019-05-05: add picture preview function. fix some bug. make the store path English.<br>

+2019-05-10: add log function.

 Although ModelAndView is too old, it is used here.<br>
 Model, RedirectAttributes are invalid.
 I don't know why.<br>

-what to do next: download file; user keep alive, user login status maintained<br>
+what to do next: chunked upload.
+Manager function.<br>